 SLEEPY BABY All of those classic, sleepy newborn images we like to capture, require your baby to be in his or her deepest sleep.
 It may sound counter intuitive, but try keeping your baby awake 30 minutes to an hour just before our session time.
 Don’t stress if you cannot do this!
 It’s simply a suggestion.
 We all babies have their own ideas of when they want to sleep and that’s ok too.

 HUNGRY BABY Getting baby into that Milk Drunk state is what we shoot for so try to wait to feed your baby until right before we start.
 Of course, we’ll take plenty of breaks for messes, feeding and cuddling.

 If you plan on having some sibling images done, we’ll do those first and then the older kids will be able to leave with Grandma, Dad or whoever can watch them.
-We are in a block away from Sweet Frog and the Children’s Museum.
+We are in a block away from Sweet Frog and a few doors from the Children’s Museum.
 Neutral, earthy tones are best for clothing and jeans with solid color shirts are preferred.

 RELAX!
 Let me say it again… Relaxxx!
 We’re pretty comfortable holding and posing newborns.
 (Juls is a previous Labor and Delivery nurse, a mother of four, grandmother of one, and over the years I was a foster parent to over 20 newborns (not all at once of course).
 Photography assistants are personally trained for safety.
 Your baby is in safe hands, we promise!
 It’s perfectly fine to use the time to surf the net, walk around, and rest.
 I’ve often looked over and seen both mom and dad have dosed off on the sofa due to the calm and relaxing environment.
 The soothing baby noise machine works on parents too!